DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 12. Structure: This code is assigned when a fire starts in or around a structure, such as a building or a dwelling.

-M13. issing/Undefined: This code is used when the cause of the fire is unknown or cannot be determined due to lack of information or evidence.
+13. Missing/Undefined: This code is used when the cause of the fire is unknown or cannot be determined due to a lack of information or evidence.

-To get an idea on the main root cause of the wildfire in US, the percentage of the wildfires caused by each cause is shown in Fig. 2.
+To get an idea of the main root cause of the wildfire in the US in total, the percentage of wildfires caused by each cause is shown in Fig. 2.
 4.

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Cause_of_US_Wildfire_across_all_states_1992_2015.png)

 Fig. 2.
-7: Cause of the US Wildfires across all the states (1992 - 2015)
+7: Frequency of the US wildfire cause across the country (1992 - 2015)

-This information is useful in suggesting that the human activities play a crucial role as a main cause behind the US wildfires.
-To be able to provide a standardized way to classify and track the causes of wildfires per state the percentage of each cause per total number of wildfires per state are shown in Fig. 2.
+This information is useful in suggesting that human activities such as **Debris Burning** and **Arson** play a crucial role as the main causes behind the US wildfires.
+To be able to provide a standardized way to classify and track the causes of wildfires per state the percentage of each cause per total number of wildfires per state is shown in Fig. 2.
 8. These details can be helpful to agencies and organizations to analyze trends, develop prevention strategies, and allocate resources.

 |**(1)**|**(2)** |